NathanGASC/Easy-rest/README.md

   updatedAt DateTime @updatedAt
 }
 ```

-Run `npx prisma migrate dev` and `npx prisma generate`.
-You will have to run both of those commands each time you update your prisma file.

 And for this exemple we will use a SQLite database.
 So you must change your .env file like that :
 ```
 # Environment variables declared in this file are automatically made available to Prisma.